Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 blocking playback of further packets.

 Datagram Extension to QUIC could be used as an underlying transport instead of UDP.
-This way QUIC would provide TLS level security, connection migration, potentially multi-path support.
+This way QUIC would provide TLS level of security, connection migration, potentially multi-path support.
-It would be easy for existing network facilities to process, route and load balance the unified QUIC traffic.
+It would be easier for existing network facilities to process, route and load balance the unified QUIC traffic.
 SRT on its side would provide end-to-end latency tracking and latency-aware loss recovery.

 --- middle